Bridging Quantized Artificial Neural Networks and Neuromorphic Hardware: The SDANN framework

-First, we count the target spikes across different layers of the model, as shown in \cref{fig:spike_counts_layers}.
+\paragraph{Round-off Truncation (RoT)} First, we count the SOPs across different layers of the model, as shown in \cref{fig:spike_counts_layers}.
 The number of spikes varies significantly between layers.
-Therefore, we round and truncate the activation value with different bit settings, as $\tilde K$ for different layers, separately, to achieve as low a level of spike counts (SOPs) as possible with an acceptable loss of performance.
-The rounded value of can be expressed as
+Therefore, we apply rounding and truncation to the activation values using layer-specific bit settings $\tilde K$, aiming to minimize spike counts (SOPs) while maintaining acceptable performance.
+The rounded value can be expressed as

-where $V_{i,K-1}'$ are the activation values before and after spike sparsity, and $\tilde{K}$ is the target rounding bit width factor.
+where $V_{i,K-1}'$ are the activation values before and after spike sparsity, and $b$ is the target rounding bit width factor.

-\paragraph{Discarding Redundant Low-Order spikes (DRLOs).}
+\paragraph{Discarding Redundant Low-Order spikes (DRLOs)}

 As demonstrated in \cref{fig:cnt1}, results indicate that the information carried by higher-order bits is significantly greater than that of lower-order bits.
-So it is feasible to round off the bits in the lower order to further reduce the spike counts while maintaining minor performance loss.
-Here we discard bit $1$ in the quantized activation values after position $\bar k$, given that lower-order bits carry relatively less information than higher-order bits.
+Hence, it is feasible to discard lower-order bits to further reduce spikes, with only minor performance degradation.
+For quantized activation values, if the number of 1s in their corresponding binary code exceeds $b$, the lower-bit 1s are discarded so that the total number of 1s equals $b$.
+This ensures that the number of spikes emitted by a neuron during the generation phase does not exceed $b$.

 As an example, \cref{fig:round off and limit} illustrates the sparsity of the spike trains obtained after 8-bit quantization using both methods.
-First, the RoT (the second line) is applied.
-The final two spikes of the timestep $0$ and $1$ are rounded to the time step $3$, i.e., from $011$ in binary to $100$.
-Subsequently, we implement the DRLOs, followed by the discarding of the spikes prior to the position $\bar K=3$.
-Finally, the spike count is reduced to half of its original value (from 4 to 2), while the activation value remains at a similar level (from 83 to 80).
+For RoT, the spikes at time steps 6 and 7 are rounded to time step 5, changing the binary representation from $01010011$ to $01010100$.
+For DRLOs, there are a total of $4$ spikes.
+To ensure that the total number of spikes is less than $2$, we discard the two spikes in the lower bits.